 The removal of a thesis is subject to research higher degree policies and guidelines.
-All thesis removal requests are sent to the Executive Director, University Services & Registrar.
+All thesis removal requests are sent to the Deputy Vice Chancellor, Academic.

 Since any work deposited in the Repository may have been cited, a metadata record for the work will always remain in the Repository.
 Any work removed will be traced in the form of a withdrawal note in the metadata record.
 The content of the note will indicate whether the work is removed from view at the request of the author, by copyright owner, by legal order, or at the discretion of the University.

 Responsibility for management of the Repository rests with Library & Information Services.

-The Senior Director, Information Services will report annually through the Executive Director, University Services & Registrar; and/or to the University Research Committee on the status of the Repository.
+The Director, Library and Information Services will report annually through the Deputy Vice Chancellor; and/or to the University Research Committee on the status of the Repository.